tamarott/SinGAN/README.md

 ####  train
-put the desire single training image under Input/Images
+The train SinGAN model on your own training image, put the desire single training image under Input/Images, and run

 '''
 python train.py --input_name <input_file_name>
 '''

-This
+This will also generate random samples starting from the coarser scale.

 ####  generate random samples